 Form 3CEB can be filed online by following these easy steps:

-Step 1: You need to avail the services of a licensed Chartered Accountant (CA) who will audit the business transactions.
-Once you log in to your e-filing portal account, under the ‘Authorised Partners’ tab, select ‘My Chartered Account’
+Step 1: A practicing Chartered Accountant (CA) is required to audit the business transactions.
+Once you log in to your e-filing portal account, under the ‘Authorised Partners’ tab, select ‘My Chartered Account’ and assign a Chartered Accountant.

-Step 2: The taxpayer is requested to navigate to ‘e-File’ click on ‘Income Tax Forms’ and ‘File Income Tax Forms’ and select Form 3CEB.
-The form can be assigned to CA by selecting CA Name, AY and Filing Type.
+Step 2: Navigate to ‘e-File’ click on ‘Income Tax Forms’ and ‘File Income Tax Forms’ and select Form 3CEB.
+The form can be assigned to CA by selecting CA Name, Assessment Year, and Filing Type.

 Step 4: Once the form has been successfully assigned, the CA can find it in his/her work list in the 'For Your Action' section.
-He/she can either accept or reject the assignment.
+The CA can either accept or reject the assignment.
 If the assigned CA rejects it, you must reassign the form.

-Step 5: If the CA accepts the task, he will fill in all the necessary details in the form after proper assessment and auditing.
+Step 5: If the CA accepts the task, he/she will fill in all the necessary details in the form after proper assessment and auditing.

 Step 6: Once done, you can find the form uploaded by the CA in the Taxpayer's work list.
 You can click the 'For Your Action' button and find the form marked 'Pending for Acceptance'.
 You can either accept or reject it after reviewing the form.
 Once you approve it, Form 3CEB will be filed.